How to Do Puerto Ayora, Galapagos in 6 Days

 ‘Local Hotel on Santa Cruz Island, Galapagos’

-Today we take one of the public water taxis to the Angemeyer Point on the other side of the bay.
-From here there is only a short walk to Playa de los Alemanes which is a popular snorkelling beach.
-Moreover, there are lots of interesting corals and a vivid marine life in the swallow water.
+Today, we take one of the public water taxis to the Angemeyer Point on the other side of the bay.
+From here, there is only a short walk to Playa de los Alemanes, a popular snorkelling beach.
+Moreover, there is a fascinating diversity of interesting corals and vivid marine life in the shallow water.

-From the beach we continue past the old pink salt lagoons to Las Grietas, a breathtaking crevice in the volcanic rocks with crystal clear and turquoise water.
+From the beach, we continue past the old pink salt lagoons to Las Grietas, a breathtaking crevice in the volcanic rocks with crystal clear and turquoise water.
 Earlier, people used to jump into the water from the rocks, but this is no longer allowed.
-Instead you can use the platform to enter the water which is a mixture of saltwater and fresh water coming from both a river and the nearby sea.
+Instead, you can use the platform to enter the water, a mixture of saltwater and freshwater coming from both a river and the nearby sea.
 At moments when the crevice is less crowded, you can observe beautiful colourful fish and other marine life inside it.
 We spend a lovely afternoon here before heading back towards Puerto Ayora.

-At the end of the day we stroll over to Laguna de Las Ninfas, a lagoon with similar special conditions of salt and fresh water creating a particular wildlife of both birds and fish such as for instance spotted eagle rays.
-Apparently it is the young people’s favourite place to come in the evening and make themselves comfortable on the boardwalk with music and a drink.
+At the end of the day, we stroll over to Laguna de Las Ninfas, a lagoon with similar salt and freshwater conditions, creating a particular wildlife of birds and fish, such as spotted eagle rays.
+It is the young people’s favourite place to come in the evening and make themselves comfortable on the boardwalk with music and a drink.

-In the late afternoon and in particular in the evening the town increasingly wakes up.
-The noise and the jumble of activities culminate at night where the town is seething with people to an extent that we are wondering where they were all during the quiet day.
+In the late afternoon and particularly in the evening, the town increasingly wakes up.
+The noise and the jumble of activities culminate at night when the streets are seething with people to the extent that we wonder where they were all during the quiet day.

-We pass an old-fashioned sewing room with six people sitting in the tiny room, sewing on each their outdated sewing machine and only having the most basic gear around.
-The door and the windows are wide-open, allowing us to observe how they are working.
+We pass an old-fashioned sewing room with six people sitting in the tiny room, sewing on each of their outdated sewing machines and only having the most basic gear around.
+The door and the windows are wide open, allowing us to observe how they work.

 Road safety Ecuador/your country